 Digital marketing has changed the priority back to the customer.
 It’s easier to research and buy with confidence, and customers can find more solutions to their problems than ever before.

-In the small business world of increasing competition and more demanding buyers, it’s time to start delivering maximum value.
+In the small business world of increasing competition and more demanding buyers, it’s time to deliver maximum value.

-As you know, there aren’t any more hours in the day, and too many businesses still struggle to add value and build relationships that will propel them forward.
-With all the minor duties that eat up your time, it’s hard to get ahead if you aren’t putting sales automation to use.
+There aren’t any more hours in the day, and too many businesses still struggle to add value and build relationships that will propel them forward.
+With all the minor duties that eat up your time, it’s hard to get ahead if you aren’t using sales automation.

 It doesn’t have to be complicated or take a massive investment for sales automation to start pushing your business to the next level.
-Keep reading to learn how it can help you achieve your goals.
+Please keep reading to learn how it can help you achieve your goals.

 What Is Sales Automation?